sprngr/NPL/README.md

     TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

-    0. This license is necessary, for people to understand they can use, modify, distribute, transfer, transform, mutate, or mutilate this work as they wish
+    0. This license is necessary, for people to understand they can use, modify, distribute, transfer, buy, sell, credit, discredit, transform, mutate, or mutilate this work as they wish

     1. You have the right to do whatever you want with this work, or not, it's your decision, why are you mixing ME up in all this?